-⚠WARNING: Before tilting the outboard motor, follow the procedure under "Stopping Engine" in this section.
+MARNING: Before tilting the outboard motor, follow the procedure under "Stopping Engine" in this section.

 Never tilt the outboard motor while the engine is running.
-Severe damage from overheating can result.
-Do not tilt the engine by pushing the tiller handle only because this could break the handle.
+Sever damage from overheating can result.
+Do not tilt the engine by pushing the tiller handle because this could break the handle.

-Use the carrying handle to help lift the engine.
 Keep the power unit higher than the propeller at all times otherwise water could run into the cylinder and cause damage.
-The outboard motor cannot be tilted when in reverse position.
+The outboard motor cannot be tilted while in reverse.